 Use These Squats to Increase Your Strength!

-Improve your technique, increase your back squat, enhance your mobility.
-That’s all you need to do to become a better weightlifter...simple right?
-It sounds easy but there is so much information floating around the internet, it can be incredibly difficult to build toward a monster squat that effectively improves the competitive lifts of the snatch and clean and jerk.
+Improve your technique, increase your back squat, and enhance your mobility.
+Sounds simple right?!
+Here's the problem ...
+There is so much information floating around the internet, it can be incredibly difficult to build toward a monster squat that effectively improves the competitive lifts of the snatch and clean and jerk.
 Your squat may have plateaued for months and in turn this has caused a stagnant point in your career.
 Is there hope for improvement?
 Do you have the potential to improve strength while also increasing technical proficiency?
 All of these factors can be incredibly challenging, so let’s dive into the best squats you can use to improve your performance!

 What the heck happens?